davidwernerhh/manager-manual/README.md

 I am accountable for the decisions the team makes, even if I’m not the one making these decisions most of the time.
 Also, most of my own performance reviews are based on my team's performance, not so much on my individual performance.
 Because of that, delegation is an indispensable part of my work.
 If you are successful and happy, our team is successful and happy, and I am successful and happy.

-But sometimes I might put more on your shoulders that you think you can handle.
+However, sometimes I might put more on your shoulders that you think you can handle.
 That’s intended.
 That’s one way of figuring out where your strengths and limits are.

 ## My expectations for everyone who reports to me

-Additionally and partly overlapping to the text above.
-But regardless if you are an engineer, a people manager or act in a different role.
+This paragraph is somehow additionally, but also partly overlapping to the text above.
+However, regardless if you are an engineer, a people manager or act in a different role.
 When you report to me, there are some principles and expectations we should talk about.

 - Get results.
 Do your job.
 This is your first and primary responsibility.
 - Make mistakes, but learn from it.